 What if I don’t get a refund?

-If you suspect your refund will be smaller this year due to tax law changes or changes in your life situation, you don’t need to wait to file your tax return to find out.
-TaxSlayer’s Refund Estimator allows you to calculate your expected refund anytime.
+If you suspect your refund will be smaller this year due to the recent tax law changes or changes in your life situation, you don’t need to wait to file your tax return to find out.
+TaxSlayer’s Refund Calculator allows you to calculate your expected refund anytime.
 Get your refund estimate now.
-The result could affect your decision to save or spend as tax time approaches.

 What if I can’t pay my tax bill?